8 Awesome STEM Toys for 5 Year Olds

 Now, let’s dive into the best STEM toys for 5 and 6 year-olds!

 This science kit comes with everything you need to cast incredible “spells” and then learn the science behind the reaction!
 And it’s only $14 on Amazon, making it one of the most affordable science kits available.
 I love the magic theme of this kit!
 The science experiments will make your kids say, “whoa!”
-As you pretend your a wizard, it doesn’t feel like an educational toy at all!
+As you pretend you’re a wizard, it doesn’t feel like an educational toy at all!

-This kit is great for 5 year-olds, but does require adult supervision and help.
+This kit is great for 5 year-olds but does require adult supervision and help.

-This fun kit simulates a real-life crystal hunt, and plays on the already active imaginations of 5-year-olds.
+This fun kit simulates a real-life crystal hunt and plays on the already active imaginations of 5-year-olds.
 It is a great way to get children excited about geology and the natural world that surrounds them.
 It is a great independent gift for a 5-year-old, as they will be able to “excavate” the crystals on their own.
 Some reviewers recommended wearing goggles.

-Now let’s get into some great building toys to develop engineering, creativity, and problem solving skills!
+Now let’s get into some great building toys to develop engineering, creativity, and problem-solving skills!